awslabs/stable-diffusion-aws-extension/docs/en/deployment/deployment.md

 - Step 1: Deploy Stable Diffusion WebUI.
 - Step 2: Deploy the solution as a middleware.
-- Step3: Configure API url and API token.
+- Step 3: Configure API url and API token.